geoff-at-niche/manager-readme/README.md

 If there are performance issues, I or your manager will let you know during a 1:1, well before any performance review has occurred.
 I've recently found a model for performance assessment and communication that I like:
 - **Green**: there might be things to improve, but even if nothing ever changed, it's still good
-- **Orange**: there are some behavior that, if not addressed in the long term, will not be sustainable.
+- **Orange**: there is some behavior that, if not addressed in the long term, will not be sustainable.
 Some change is necessary and we will continue to discuss, set goals, and measure improvement on that issue during 1:1s and performance reviews
 - **Red**: there is a significant problem, and we are going to explicitly discuss the issue as well as the timebox for resolution.
 We will meet weekly to discuss progress on the issue